mrxehmad/rednote-instagram-auto-uploader/README.md

 - Smart caption handling with fallback to random hashtags
 - Automatic video format conversion for Instagram compatibility

+> [!NOTE]
+>Currently, the tool may not work reliably due to two primary issues:
+>
+>1. **Old or expired RedNote links** – Some URLs may no longer be valid or accessible.
+>2. **IP detection issues** – RedNote might be detecting and blocking certain IP ranges, including >residential IPs.
+Access may succeed occasionally, but is inconsistent.
+>
+>We're actively investigating possible workarounds.
+If you have experience with bypassing such >restrictions or would like to contribute solutions, **help is welcome!**

+---

 ## Requirements

 - Python 3.8 or higher